kermitt2/grobid/doc/Benchmarking.md

 This is the end-to-end benchmarking result for GROBID version 0.6.0 against the `PMC_sample_1943` dataset, see the [End-to-end evaluation](End-to-end-evaluation.md) page for explanations and for reproducing this evaluation.
 Key points to consider are the following:

 - This dataset is independent from the training data used to train the different models involved in the full document processing, in particular several models do not use data from PMC articles at all.
-As a stable holdout set, it should thus provide a more reliable evaluation than cross-valiation metrics.
+As a stable holdout set, it should thus provide a more reliable evaluation than cross-validation metrics.

 - The evaluation covers the whole process, including PDF extraction, PDF noisiness and error cascading.
-It should thus provide a more realistic evaluation for the end-to-end user than the model-specific metrics with "clean" data that are usually reported in the literature.
+It should thus provide a more realistic evaluation for the end user than the model-specific metrics with "clean" data that are usually reported in the literature.

 - As the evaluation data come from XML PMC and the scientific publishers, it contains some encoding errors (publisher data are far from perfect) and are not always complete (for instance some bibliographical references are provided as raw string and not structured).
 The results are therefore more an indication of error rates than trusful absolute accuracy performances.